It was a head.

 “You get a confession?”
 Howard Kelly asked me.

 “I did.
-He’s a real nut.
+He’s a real nut-job.
 He killed his mother, that woman in Brook county and this girl.
 And he started telling me he’s killed a bunch of women all over while hitchhiking.”

-Howard’s eyes widened.
-He had a certain way of looking over his glasses at you.
+Howard’s eyes widened and head tilted.
+He had a certain way of looking at you over his glasses.

 “We are going to have to spend a lot of time with him,” I said.

-We had about 4 unsolved murders in recent years that we would have to run by him.
-Then there’s the county, the state and what now?
+We had about four unsolved murders in recent years that we would have to run by him.
+Then, there’s the county, the state and what now?
 All 50 states?
-How far could this go?
+Boy howdy, how far could this go?

-“Well, Phill will hep us on all that,” Kelly said.
+“Well, Phil will hep’ us on all that,” Kelly said.

 I got my “crime scene shovel” out of my trunk.
-(This wasn’t my first rodeo.) and got with the guys and started digging.
+(This wasn’t my first dead-body-rodeo.) and got with the guys and started digging.

 The Justice of the Peace was finally called.
 I say “finally” because I remember he was really mad at us.
-He’d heard the news at about 11pm, and knew he needed to be called out to the scene.
-And he knew that we he knew, we had a body he needed to officially preside over, but!
+He’d heard the news at about 11 a.m.
+He needed to be called out to the death scene.
+And he knew that we knew.
+We had a body parts he needed to officially presiding over.
 No one called him all day until it was his dinner time.
-He got out to the field at about 6 pm and he really pitched a high-holey, embarrassing fit.
+He got out to the field at about 6 p.m. and he really pitched a high-holey, embarrassing fit.

 Whew!
-The judge looked like he was about to have a heart attack but he finally calmed down.
+The judge looked like he was about to have a heart attack, but he finally calmed down.
 Dinner is really important to some folks!
-But apparently not to us as we worked well into the night.
-The judge declared the death a death, and we called a funeral home to transport the remains of the body to the forensic morgue in Dallas.
-The problem was I presume, everyone though someone else called the judge?
-Since Sgt.
-Howard Kelly was the supervisor on the scene, it all fell back on him.
-And I'll be damned if the judge woud arrest Howard Kelly!
-(As I have noted in my writings, Kelly was like the "NCIC / Jethro Gibbs" of our division and few mess with Jethro.)
+But apparently not so much to us as we worked well into the night.
+We called a funeral home to transport the remains of the body to the forensic morgue in Dallas.

-Nowadays, police agencies have special forensic archaeological teams that sift through the turf like they search for Tyrannosaurus Rex bones.
+Nowadays, police agencies have special forensic, like “archaeological” teams that sift through the turf like they look for Tyrannosaurus Rex bones.
 Not back then.
-We just had regular shovels.
-In this case, 5 shovels, a Polaroid camera and some trash bags.
+We just had five shovels, a Polaroid camera and some trash bags.
 (More or less.
 We also had a tape measure and a 35mm camera.
 I am just being dramatic.)

-I drew up diagrams and we triangulated the digs and where the evidence was.
-Ranger Ryan and the Brook deputies went home.
+I drew up diagrams of the parts in relation to fixed objects in the filed, triangulating the dig sites.
+Ranger Phil Ryan and the Brooks deputies went home.
 Lucas was in our jail, and we felt we could leave the field until the next day.
-End of day 1.
+End of day one.

 I know some folks reading this won’t know what a chigger is.
 I hope you never do.
-They are a bug I’ve only run across in Texas, virtually invisible, that gets on your skin and climbs up as far it can, then bites and burrows into your flesh, lives, parties and procreates there until for some reason the clan dies off.
+A chigger is a bug I’ve only run across in Texas.
+Virtually invisible, they get on you and scamper up as far as it can.
+They they bites and burrow into your flesh.
+Lives.
+Parties, and legend has it, procreates in there until for some reason the clan dies off.
+(Experts say they die quick and don’t reproduce, but once bit, it sure feels like chigger generations stay and have an orgy.)

-I arrived at work the next morning and all of us that had toiled in the field, even the poor judge I heard, was suffering from these chigger bites.
+I arrived at work the next morning and all of us that had toiled in the field, even the poor angry, judge I heard, were suffering from these chigger bites.
 And we had to go out there again!
 Not without a visit to the pharmacy for nuclear, bug protection, though.
-But Detective Leroy Breasley had another plan.
+But Detective Jack Breasley had another plan.

 “You see this raw potato?”
-Leroy said, holding one up.
+Jack said, holding one up.

 “If you keep a raw potato in your pocket, chiggers won’t bite you.”